Grid-1up

 Memoir of a Collection: Finding Meaning Through Art

-I began writing in the summer of 2020.
-It’s a book about images that changed my life—starting with a tiger and a sandpiper from childhood, encompassing my years as an art student, an artist, an art dealer.
-Stories about images that live large in my mind, about the meanings I find in them, the lessons they teach.
+It’s a book about art works that changed my life, from my years as an art student, an artist, an art dealer.
+Stories about images that live large in my mind, the meanings I find in them, the lessons they teach on life and love.

 Gallery News